 Geopressure and Prospect's Risk Assessment

-by Selim S. Shaker
+by Selim Simon Shaker

 Duration: Two days

 Intended Audience: Geophysicists, geologists, petrophysicists, drilling and reservoir engineers, geopressure modelers, hydro-geologists, rock-mechanic scientists, geosciences technicians and almost all technical personnel in the oil patch.
 This course is designed for explorationists and technical personnel that are keen on appraisal in house and farm in/out prospects.

 A viable prospect is contingent on hydrocarbon source, a reservoir that can contain and deliver, competent seal, and drillable well trajectory.
 These amalgamated aspects are chiefly a consequence of the subsurface geopressure vertical and lateral partitions.
-Moreover, successful drilling relies on accurate prediction of pore–fracture (PP-FP) pressure within the drilling tolerance window and their safety limitations.
+Moreover, successful drilling relies on accurate prediction of pore–fracture (PPP-FP) pressure within the drilling tolerance window and their safety limitations.
 Geophysics plays an essential function of appraising the prospect's risk.

 - Explain the integrated process of prospect generation.

-Geophysical Data for PPP
+Geophysical Data for PPP (Before Drilling):

-- Select and QC seismic velocity for the proposed wildcat location.
+- Select and QC seismic velocity.

 - Recognize compartmentalization, transgression, regression and communication.

-Selim S. Shaker
+Selim Simon Shaker